stolarz88/FullStackChallenge/README.md

 This Box Score is hyper-focused on consuming the API via Axios and uses Flux to control the Data Store which is the 'truth' for the UI.

 - All of the API consumed data could be stored in DB if needed, but we can also empower the UI to cache data if needed in our Flux > Actions. // Set to 60 seconds as proof of concept
-- `npm run start` launches the application.
+- `npm install` and `npm run start` installs the modules and launches the application.
 - Webpack / React / Flux were all set up from scratch, reducing the clutter and speeding up the overall application. (i.e. no Starter kit needed)
 - Projects employs airBnB esLint rules and uses Prettier rules to keep 'formatting' consistent.
-- Vanilla Javascript and JSX only
+- Vanilla Javascript and JSX only.
-- React Carbon Components added for better experience
+- React Carbon Components added for better experience.
+- Cache Busting and Dynamic Index generation are incuded in Webpack build.
+(Vendors and Main JS split up assuming HTTP2 on Server being active)
+- CSS Converted to SCSS

+#### Components Structure

+- ClientApp.jsx is the starter point which initiates our App.jsx
+- ViewBoxScore.jsx is our parent level component for the challenge
+- AppConfig.jsx holds global rules which could be used to read environment specific variables for easier deployment
+- Flux > Actions > DataFeedActions is where our API calls are launched using the globally stored API URL.
+- Flux > Store > DataFeedStore is where our API is stored after success